saschaende/typo3-users/README.md

 # TYPO3 users

 Users will bring you all essential plugins to build a community with your TYPO3 system.
 Based on easy to customize fluid templates.
+The extension will be available for TYPO3 9 as soon as the development is finished.

 * Based on bootstrap 4
 * Easy to customize (Fluid)